 Sec.
-1
+2.

-- "interim order" means an order that is made, by either the Adoption Board or the court, temporarily or until the hearing and determination of the matter; - "Minister" under this Act means the Minister who has responsibility for matters related to welfare of children; - "relative" in relation to a child means a grandparent, brother, sister, uncle or aunt, or cousin whether of the full blood, half-blood or by affinity and includes instances where an adoption order has been made in respect of any other person under this Act, and any person who would be a relative of the child in any of the aforesaid relationships if the adopted person were the natural child of the adopter: - "spouse" includes a single man and a single woman living together in a common law union for at least five years.
+- "guardian" in relation to a child means a person appointed by deed or will in accordance with any law including the Infancy Act or by a court of competent jurisdiction to be the guardian of the child; - "interim order" means an order that is made, by either the Adoption Board or the court, temporarily or until the hearing and determination of the matter; - "Minister" under this Act means the Minister who has responsibility for matters related to welfare of children; - "relative" in relation to a child means a grandparent, brother, sister, uncle or aunt, or cousin whether of the full blood, half-blood or by affinity and includes instances where an adoption order has been made in respect of any other person under this Act, and any person who would be a relative of the child in any of the aforesaid relationships if the adopted person were the natural child of the adopter: - "spouse" includes a single man and a single woman living together in a common law union for at least five years.